 There are displays of traditional crafts by people wearing colourful and beautiful national dress, some carry weapons, rifles or swords almost all men wearing the dishdasha robe and short dagger known as a khanjar.

-The Heritage and Culture Village is an undoubted highlight, designed to appear like a traditional village fort, it contains a full souk with merchants selling their wares.
+The Heritage and Culture Village is an undoubted highlight, designed to seem like a traditional village fort, it has a full souk with merchants selling their wares.
 Skilled artisans produce woven baskets, silver jewellery or trinkets and pottery for sale.
 The air is musty with the aroma of spices and incense with fragrant smoke rising from many small pottery burners, this is after all the home of frankincense.

 “cacophony of sound that at times can be difficult to isolate”

 The byword of the festival is tradition, with displays of swordsmanship, ceremonies and parades.
 There are several Omani plays, children playing sports or games and performances by musicians playing small ‘penny’ whistles and drums.
-The mixture of different music, shouting and singing provides a cacophony of sound that at times can be difficult to isolate.
+The mixture of different music, shouting and singing provides a cacophony of sound that at times is difficult to isolate.